Trioxis/fossilize-aws-ebs/docs/API.md

 ```
 where `params` is an object that configures how the class will contact EC2 (things like availability zone, user account id and/or credentials).
 Now that we have an `EC2Store` instance called `ec2`, we can use it to get information from EC2.
 These functions should only return EC2 objects that have a `backups:config-v0` tag and should be mapped to a more useful format (which is described in [tests](../test/_TestEC2Store.js)).

-`ec2.listSnapshots` - returns a Promised object of the form `{snapshots, warnings}`. `snapshots` is an array of all snapshots in EC2 with a tag named `backups:config-v0`, represented as AWSBM Snapshot objects.
+`ec2.listSnapshots` - returns a Promised object of the form `{snapshots, warnings}`. `snapshots` is an array of all snapshots in EC2 with a tag named `backups:config-v0`, represented as Fossilize Snapshot objects.

-`ec2.listEBS` - returns a Promised object of the form `{volumes, warnings}`. `volumes` is a array of all the EBS volumes in EC2 that have a tag named `backups:config-v0`, represented as AWSBM Volume objects (without `Snapshots` defined).
+`ec2.listEBS` - returns a Promised object of the form `{volumes, warnings}`. `volumes` is a array of all the EBS volumes in EC2 that have a tag named `backups:config-v0`, represented as Fossilize Volume objects (without `Snapshots` defined).

 The `warnings` property of the above objects is an array of strings that describe problems that occurred while parsing EC2 objects.